ietf-wg-asdf/instance-information/draft-bormann-asdf-instance-information.md

 (This section is currently still experimental.)

-When using the `sdfProtocolMap` concept introduced in {{-protocol-map}}, sine protocols might need context information such as a hostname or an IP address to actually enable interactions.
+When using the `sdfProtocolMap` concept introduced in {{-protocol-map}}, some protocols may need context information such as a hostname or an IP address to actually be usable for interactions.
-This corresponds with the fact that the parameters related to application-layer protools are actually _class-level_ information and not necessarily instance-specific:
+This corresponds with the fact that the parameters related to application-layer protools are often _class-level_ information and therefore not necessarily instance-specific:
 All instances of a smart light may use similar CoAP resources, with the only difference being the concrete IP address they are using.
-Therefore, we can utilize context information that varies between instances to complement the model information provide by an `sdfProtocolMap`.
+Therefore, we can utilize context information that varies between instances to complement the model information provided via an `sdfProtocolMap`.

 {{{#code-sdf-protocol-map-plus-context}}} illustrates the potential relationship between the two concepts in an SDF model.
 A (hypothetical) CoAP protocol mapping specification could define an interface for parameters such as an IP address.